eisfabian/SPACEtomo/README.md

 - Gregor Weiss (ETH Zurich)
 - Yoshiyuki Fukuda (Tokushima University / University of Tokyo)

+Thanks to all the members of the Pilhofer lab who let me troubleshoot SPACEtomo on their samples!
-I want to thank Patrick Cleeve for his contributions and everyone who gave me feedback and gave SPACEtomo a try!
+I also want to thank Patrick Cleeve for his contributions and everyone who gave me feedback and gave SPACEtomo a try!